annnvv/austin_micromobility/README.md

     - When I removed any rides that do are longer than 24 hours, distances longer than 500 miles, and distances that are zero, I was left with about one-third of the original dataset!
   - Average speed faster than 100 miles per hour.
 There is no way that this is possible on an electric scooter.
 This is likely a result of the errors in distance or duration mentioned above.
   - End_time and start_time variables do not have capture seconds (all seconds are 00).
 While the duration variable is in seconds.
 Durations do not match end_time minus start_time (it is close, but not exact).
+  - Some end_time values equal the start_time values, but have durations that are not zero!